davelively14/locorum/README.md

 ## v0.4.4 to do list
 - Create a GenServer for each project channel to store ResultsCollections and interact with Repo
   - ADD: Locorum.Project.ProjectChannelServer
-    - Create API functions to get data and store data
-      - ADD: get_result_dates - fetches all result_collection dates
     - ADD: get_new_results - runs BackendSys, collects results, stores them in :ets, stores them in REPO, sends to channel NOTE!!!
 Updating "newest_collections" with ONLY the new results if single search conducted.
 Don't overwrite collections from searches that have not been re-run.
-    - ADD: adds ResultsCollections to the Repo - no other process will.
   - ADJ: Locorum.ProjectChannel
     - DEL: no longer interacts with BackendSys
   - ADJ: Locorum.BackendSys and children